Please email content to mail@theskinnie.com. Deadline is the Friday prior to publication.

 CONTACT: Cathy White, cathy77024@yahoo.com

-py group of dedicated Scrabble players who enjoy a social game.
+WHAT ELSE: We are a happy group of dedicated Scrabble players who enjoy a social game.
 Join us for a game or two and discover that you, too, may want to be a Skidaway Scrabbler.

 DOUBLE YOUR FUN